FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 Improving the [ruby SDK](https://fusionauth.io/docs/v1/tech/client-libraries/ruby) with more examples, especially for using Elasticsearch, would be really helpful.

-Also, having a more customizable reporting/admin layer would’ve cut down on our custom integration work, but as engineers, we recognize there isn’t a one size fits all!
+Also, having a more customizable reporting/admin layer would’ve cut down on our custom integration work, but as engineers, we recognize there isn’t a one size fits all solution!

 **Dan:** Can you tell me more about the custom work you are doing?
 Is it mostly reporting, UX, or something else?